AmoghJambekar/Personal-Website/src/content/blog/ICTvEng2025.md

 <br />
 <br />

-That being said, I am happy for Shubman Gill being named captain and it’s not undeserved given his recent form and grooming.
-But let’s be honest:
+That being said, I am happy for Shubman Gill being named captain and it's not undeserved given his recent form and grooming.
+But let's be honest:
 <br />

 #### KL Rahul deserved the captaincy.